Spain: Roman Hispania and the Visigothic Kingdom

-During the Second Punic War, roughly between 210 and 205 BCE, the expanding Roman Republic captured Carthaginian trading colonies along the Mediterranean coast.
+During the Second Punic War, roughly between 210 and 205 BC, the expanding Roman Republic captured Carthaginian trading colonies along the Mediterranean coast.
 It took the Romans nearly two centuries to complete the conquest of the Iberian Peninsula.
 They retained control of it for over six centuries.
 Roman rule was bound together by law, language, and the Roman road.
 The cultures of the pre-Roman populations were gradually Romanised (Latinised) at different rates depending on what part of the peninsula they lived in, with local leaders being admitted into the Roman aristocratic class.
 (Note: The latifundia (sing., latifundium), large estates controlled by the aristocracy, were superimposed on the existing Iberian landholding system.)

 Hispania, the Roman name for the Iberian Peninsula, served as a granary for the Roman market, and its harbours exported gold, wool, olive oil, and wine.
 Agricultural production increased with the introduction of irrigation projects, some of which remain in use.
 Emperors Hadrian, Trajan, Theodosius I, and the philosopher Seneca were born in Hispania.
 (Note: The poets Martial, Quintilian and Lucan were also born in Hispania.)
-Christianity was introduced into Hispania in the 1st century CE, and it became popular in the cities in the 2nd century.
+Christianity was introduced into Hispania in the 1st century AD, and it became popular in the cities in the 2nd century.
 Most of Spain's present languages and religions, as well as the basis of its laws, originate from this period.
-Starting in 170 CE, incursions of North-African Mauri in the province of Baetica took place.
+Starting in 170 AD, incursions of North-African Mauri in the province of Baetica took place.

 The Germanic Suebi and Vandals, together with the Sarmatian Alans, entered the peninsula after 409, weakening the Western Roman Empire's jurisdiction over Hispania.
 The Suebi established a kingdom in north-western Iberia.
 The Vandals established themselves in the south of the peninsula by 420, before crossing over to North Africa in 429.
-As the western Roman empire disintegrated, the social and economic base became greatly simplified.
+As the western Roman Empire disintegrated, the social and economic base became greatly simplified.
 The successor regimes maintained many of the institutions and laws of the late empire, including Christianity and assimilation into the evolving Roman culture.
 The Byzantines established an occidental province, Spania, in the south, with the intention of reviving Roman rule throughout Iberia.
-Eventually, however, Hispania was reunited under Visigothic rule.
+Eventually Hispania was reunited under Visigothic rule.